Asian Vegetable Noodle Broth Bowls with Pan Seared Fish are satisfying, healthful, light and versatile and a delicious dinner for two!

 How’s your New Year’s resolution going?
-Okay, mine not so good, but I did manage to peel off the pounds I gained over the holidays albeit slooooowly.
+Okay, mine not so good.
+However, I did manage to peel off the pounds I gained over the holidays–albeit slooooowly.

 This warm weather is freaking me out.
 It was 80 degrees here today and I just couldn’t find it in myself to put on a pair of shorts or even capris!
 I like clothes that cover and need to get it in gear!
 It’s never too late in the year to start eating better.